aabbtree77/aabbtree77-projects/README.md

 I studied electrical engineering in Lithuania from 1994 to 1999, researched machine learning in Finland from 2000 to 2008, completed three postdoc projects, and returned in 2014.

-My goal is to become a [software engineer](https://1x.engineer/).
-Without a compiler everything is obscured by clouds: [algebra](https://aabbtree77.github.io/tensors/), computer science metanotation...
+My goal is to become a [1x engineer](https://1x.engineer/).
+Without a compiler everything is obscured by clouds: Homotopy, homology, holonomy, monodromy... even [basic tensors](https://aabbtree77.github.io/tensors/).
+[Computer science metanotation...](https://www.youtube.com/watch?v=dCuZkaaou0Q&ab_channel=ClojureTV)

 So Github, not arXiv.
+If there is no code, it does not exist.

-The ideal work for me is a rewrite and downscaling, in something static and GC-based.
+The ideal work for me is a rewrite and downscaling, anything GC-based.

 Take a look at some of my work in [embedded software](https://github.com/aabbtree77/adast), [IoT](https://github.com/aabbtree77/esp32-vpn), [3D](https://github.com/aabbtree77/twinpeekz2), and [webdev](https://github.com/aabbtree77/law2).